techidaily/site-ios-pokemon-go/source/_posts/what-legendaries-are-in-pokemon-platinum-on-apple-iphone-12-pro-drfone-by-drfone-virtual-ios.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://some-skills.techidaily.com/new-thrifty-cloud-haven-budget-storage-bulk-files-handling/"><u>[New] Thrifty Cloud Haven Budget Storage, Bulk Files Handling</u></a></li>
-<li><a href="https://facebook-video-content.techidaily.com/2024-approved-peervid-grabber-fb-live/"><u>2024 Approved PeerVid Grabber FB Live</u></a></li>
+<li><a href="https://fox-boxes.techidaily.com/new-best-no-entry-price-voice-transformation-for-valorant-gamers-for-2024/"><u>[New] Best No-Entry Price Voice Transformation for Valorant Gamers for 2024</u></a></li>
+<li><a href="https://on-screen-recording.techidaily.com/updated-2024-approved-from-action-to-archive-top-screenshot-tools-reviewed/"><u>[Updated] 2024 Approved From Action to Archive Top Screenshot Tools Reviewed</u></a></li>
+<li><a href="https://instagram-videos.techidaily.com/updated-the-deceptive-consequences-of-genuine-popularity-illusions/"><u>[Updated] The Deceptive Consequences of Genuine Popularity Illusions</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-full-guide-to-catch-100-iv-pokemon-using-a-map-on-apple-iphone-6s-drfone-by-drfone-virtual-ios/"><u>In 2024, Full Guide to Catch 100 IV Pokémon Using a Map On Apple iPhone 6s | Dr.fone</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/here-are-different-ways-to-find-pokemon-go-trainer-codes-to-add-to-your-account-on-apple-iphone-15-pro-max-drfone-by-drfone-virtual-ios/"><u>Here are Different Ways to Find Pokemon Go Trainer Codes to Add to Your Account On Apple iPhone 15 Pro Max | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-here-are-different-ways-to-find-pokemon-go-trainer-codes-to-add-to-your-account-on-apple-iphone-15-pro-max-drfone-by-drfone-virtual-ios/"><u>In 2024, Here are Different Ways to Find Pokemon Go Trainer Codes to Add to Your Account On Apple iPhone 15 Pro Max | Dr.fone</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/how-can-i-create-my-pokemon-overworld-maps-on-apple-iphone-15-plus-drfone-by-drfone-virtual-ios/"><u>How Can I Create My Pokemon Overworld Maps On Apple iPhone 15 Plus? | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-pokemon-go-cooldown-chart-on-apple-iphone-6s-drfone-by-drfone-virtual-ios/"><u>In 2024, Pokémon Go Cooldown Chart On Apple iPhone 6s | Dr.fone</u></a></li>
+<li><a href="https://video-capture.techidaily.com/in-2024-screen-grab-analysis-a-comparative-look-at-leading-software/"><u>In 2024, Screen Grab Analysis A Comparative Look at Leading Software</u></a></li>
+<li><a href="https://android-location-track.techidaily.com/in-2024-top-6-appsservices-to-trace-any-samsung-galaxy-f54-5g-location-by-mobile-number-drfone-by-drfone-virtual-android/"><u>In 2024, Top 6 Apps/Services to Trace Any Samsung Galaxy F54 5G Location By Mobile Number | Dr.fone</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/how-does-the-stardust-trade-cost-in-pokemon-go-on-apple-iphone-14-pro-max-drfone-by-drfone-virtual-ios/"><u>How does the stardust trade cost In pokemon go On Apple iPhone 14 Pro Max? | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-why-does-the-pokemon-go-battle-league-not-available-on-apple-iphone-7-drfone-by-drfone-virtual-ios/"><u>In 2024, Why does the pokemon go battle league not available On Apple iPhone 7 | Dr.fone</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-android-to-apple-how-to-transfer-photos-from-oppo-a18-to-ipad-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, Android to Apple How To Transfer Photos From Oppo A18 to iPad Easily | Dr.fone</u></a></li>
-<li><a href="https://youtube-sure.techidaily.com/24-effortless-guide-to-free-melodies-in-youtube-productions/"><u>In 2024, Effortless Guide to Free Melodies in YouTube Productions</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-here-are-some-of-the-best-pokemon-discord-servers-to-join-on-apple-iphone-12-pro-max-drfone-by-drfone-virtual-ios/"><u>In 2024, Here are Some of the Best Pokemon Discord Servers to Join On Apple iPhone 12 Pro Max | Dr.fone</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-pokemon-go-error-12-failed-to-detect-location-on-apple-iphone-15-pro-drfone-by-drfone-virtual-ios/"><u>In 2024, Pokemon Go Error 12 Failed to Detect Location On Apple iPhone 15 Pro? | Dr.fone</u></a></li>
+<li><a href="https://extra-guidance.techidaily.com/inside-the-world-of-adobe-cloud-storing-strategies-and-alternative-spaces-reviewed-for-2024/"><u>Inside The World of Adobe Cloud Storing Strategies and Alternative Spaces Reviewed for 2024</u></a></li>
+<li><a href="https://facebook.techidaily.com/simplifying-your-profile-alter-contact-details-step-by-step/"><u>Simplifying Your Profile: Alter Contact Details Step by Step</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/latest-way-to-get-shiny-meltan-box-in-pokemon-go-mystery-box-on-apple-iphone-14-pro-max-drfone-by-drfone-virtual-ios/"><u>Latest way to get Shiny Meltan Box in Pokémon Go Mystery Box On Apple iPhone 14 Pro Max | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/unova-stone-pokemon-go-evolution-list-and-how-catch-them-for-apple-iphone-11-pro-max-drfone-by-drfone-virtual-ios/"><u>Unova Stone Pokémon Go Evolution List and How Catch Them For Apple iPhone 11 Pro Max | Dr.fone</u></a></li>
-<li><a href="https://sound-issues.techidaily.com/rec-room-microphone-troubleshooting-fix-and-optimize-your-setup/"><u>Rec Room Microphone Troubleshooting: Fix & Optimize Your Setup</u></a></li>
-<li><a href="https://win-hot.techidaily.com/sicherung-von-outlook-express-mails-zwei-einfache-schritte-um-daten-zu-schutzen/"><u>Sicherung Von Outlook Express Mails – Zwei Einfache Schritte, Um Daten Zu Schützen</u></a></li>
-<li><a href="https://facebook-video-files.techidaily.com/the-abcs-of-facebook-cover-video-production/"><u>The ABCs of Facebook Cover Video Production</u></a></li>
-<li><a href="https://discover-answers.techidaily.com/troubleshooting-guide-fixing-issues-with-your-external-hdd-during-file-transfers/"><u>Troubleshooting Guide: Fixing Issues with Your External HDD During File Transfers</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/which-pokemon-can-evolve-with-a-moon-stone-for-apple-iphone-7-drfone-by-drfone-virtual-ios/"><u>Which Pokémon can Evolve with a Moon Stone For Apple iPhone 7? | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/will-pokemon-go-ban-the-account-if-you-use-pgsharp-on-apple-iphone-xs-drfone-by-drfone-virtual-ios/"><u>Will Pokémon Go Ban the Account if You Use PGSharp On Apple iPhone XS | Dr.fone</u></a></li>
 </ul></div>